UDST/pandana/docs/installation.rst

 Windows
 ~~~~~~~

-Compilation is automatic but requires that Microsoft Visual C++ is installed.
-See Python's `Windows Compilers <https://wiki.python.org/moin/WindowsCompilers>`_ page for more information.
+Compilation is automatic but requires that `Microsoft Visual C++ Build Tools <https://visualstudio.microsoft.com/visual-cpp-build-tools/>`_ are installed.

-Certain machines may need the `Microsoft Visual C++ 2008 SP1 Redistributable Package (x64) <https://www.microsoft.com/en-us/download/details.aspx?id=2092>`_ in order to use Pandana.
+Certain older machines may need the `Microsoft Visual C++ 2008 SP1 Redistributable Package (x64) <https://www.microsoft.com/en-us/download/details.aspx?id=2092>`_ or something similar in order to use Pandana.
 This provides runtime components of the Visual C++ libraries.

 Mac